Mette Frederiksen: Early life

-Mette Frederiksen was born on 19 November 1977 in the city of Aalborg in the North Jutland Region in northern Denmark.
-Frederiksen's father was a typographer and her mother was a teacher.
-As a teenager, she campaigned to preserve rain forests, protect whales, and end apartheid.

-Frederiksen attended the Aalborghus Gymnasium.
-She holds a bachelor's degree in Administration and Social Science from Aalborg University, and a master's degree in African Studies from the University of Copenhagen.
+Mette Frederiksen was born on 19 November 1977 in Aalborg, located in the North Jutland Region of northern Denmark.
+Her father, Flemming Frederiksen, worked as a typographer, while her mother, Anette Frederiksen, was a teacher.
+As a teenager, she campaigned to preserve rainforests, protect whales, and end apartheid.
+At the age of 12, she joined the international youth wing of the African National Congress.
+Frederiksen attended Aalborghus Gymnasium, after which she spent a gap year in rural Kenya living with a host family as part of an exchange program.
+She holds a bachelor's degree in Administration and Social Sciences from Aalborg University, and a master's degree in African Studies from the University of Copenhagen.